Arizona is notorious for its record-breaking summer temperatures, which can translate to an extreme energy bill during the hottest months of the year.

 - Use a programmable thermostat

-The healing and cooling systems (HVAC) are the largest electricity consumers in your home.
+The heating and cooling systems (HVAC) are the largest electricity consumers in your home.
 Depending on the outside temperature, your HVAC can be the cause of huge spikes in costs during the summer.
 When the heat becomes unbearable, you can consider a programmable thermostat.
 With this tool, you can manually enter the times that you spend away from your home and reduce energy cost during those hours.
 If you are really devoted to your savings, you can invest in a smart thermostat.
 These devices learn your home/away patterns to maximize your system’s efficiency, saving you money.

 - Replace your air filters